In the Criminal Code, peace officers and public officers are widely defined, and include:

-Defending Obstructing a Peace Officer Charges in Calgary
+Defending Obstructing a Peace Officer Charges in Kelowna

-What are the best defences to obstructing a peace officer charges in Calgary?
+What are the best defences to obstructing a peace officer charges in Kelowna?

-In obstructing a peace officer cases, the defences that may be available to you depend on the facts of your case.
+With obstructing a peace officer charges, the defences that may be available to you depend on the facts of your case.

 In general, the best defences are: